 - Understand how to effectively self-isolate if needed

 What do I do if I think I have the virus?

 Let us know as soon as possible, especially if you have been in contact with a confirmed case or someone who has travelled recently.

 Use the symptom checker tool on the health.gov website or call the National Coronavirus Helpline 1800 020 080.

-If your symptoms match, call your doctor to make an appointment.
-Be clear you suspect you may have coronavirus, they will ask you to take certain precautions.
+If your symptoms match visit your nearest testing centre.
 If you have one available, wear a mask and stay 1.5m away from other people.
 Cover your coughs and sneezes in your elbow.